Financial-Times/careers/README.md

 More on [what it's like to work in FT Tech](https://twitter.com/lc512k/status/933748080356265985)

-Have any questions or want to send us your CV?
-Email laura.carvajal@ft.com

-Direct applicants only, please.

 ## Roles available

 We have roles available from Junior to Senior Engineer in a variety of teams.
 Most roles are permanent, but there are contracting opportunities also.

 See [Vacancies](VACANCIES.md) for the current roles.

+### Contact

+Have any questions or want to send us your CV?
+Email talent@ft.com

+Direct applicants only, please.